 View original post 592 more words

 In the mid-19th Century, most transatlantic crossings were still done by sailing ship, although steamship passage was available for those who could afford it, primarily through the Cunard Line of Britain and the Inman line of the US.
-A steamship would routinely make the voyage in 11 to 13 days, but until 1860, most steamships … Continue reading Tuesday Trivia: The Transatlantic Crossing
+A steamship would routinely make the voyage in 11 to 13 days, but until 1860, most steamships … Continue reading Irish Trivia: The Transatlantic Crossing

 Many people consider the Great Irish Potato Famine of 1845-1852 to be an unprecendented occurrence, and believe it caught the country's government by surprise.
 However, the failure of the potato crop that began in 1845 was no stranger to Ireland's inhabitants.
-Crop failures had plagued Ireland in both the 18th and 19th centuries prior to … Continue reading Tuesday Trivia: The History of Potato Crop Failures
+Crop failures had plagued Ireland in both the 18th and 19th centuries prior to … Continue reading Irish Trivia: The History of Potato Crop Failures

 15-year-old Annie Moore arrived from Ireland on January 1, 1892, and became the first person to enter the United States through Ellis Island.
 Over 12 million people entered the United States through the Ellis Island immigration center from 1892 to 1954.
-Contrary to what you may think, Ellis Island was only one of many ports … Continue reading Tuesday Trivia: ELLIS ISLAND
+Contrary to what you may think, Ellis Island was only one of many ports … Continue reading Irish Trivia: ELLIS ISLAND

 I’ve mentioned before that The Society of Friends (also known as the Quakers) provided an immense help to the native Irish during the Great Potato Famine in the mid-19th century by running soup kitchens to feed the starving populace.
 However, once the British Government took over that job, the Quakers continued giving support to those … Continue reading The Quakers and The Great Irish Famine

 Ever wonder why Irish dancers keep their hands totally still at their sides when they dance?
 Many sources attribute this custom to the Traveling Dance Masters of the eighteenth and nineteenth centuries.
 For a fee, this Dance Master would teach Irish children jigs, reels and hornpipes.
-Accompanied by a fiddler and/or piper, the Dance Master … Continue reading Tuesday Trivia: Irish Dancing
+Accompanied by a fiddler and/or piper, the Dance Master … Continue reading Irish Trivia: Irish Dancing